Polymer/polymer/PRIMER.md

   is: 'my-element',

-  // See below for lifecycle callbacks
+  // See above for lifecycle callbacks
   created: function() {
     this.innerHTML = 'My element!';
   }